LimmaTech Biologics

 Grant in 2020

 Module Innovations is a healthcare solutions provider focused on enhancing disease management for infectious diseases and antimicrobial resistance.
-The company has developed a portable and affordable point-of-care diagnostic platform that offers rapid, real-time information to improve clinical outcomes.
-Its initial products specifically target pathogens responsible for urinary tract infections (UTIs), such as E. coli, Klebsiella, Pseudomonas, and Enterococci, enabling quick pathogen identification and antibiotic susceptibility testing.
-Utilizing patented SDSAN technology, Module Innovations delivers UTI identification results in just 15 minutes and antibiotic susceptibility information within two hours.
-This innovative approach aims to facilitate informed decision-making for clinicians and provide faster outcomes for patients, making it a valuable tool in both clinical and home testing environments.
+The company has developed a portable and affordable point-of-care diagnostic platform that offers rapid and real-time information crucial for improving clinical outcomes.
+Its initial product line targets pathogens responsible for urinary tract infections (UTIs), including E. coli, Klebsiella, Pseudomonas, and Enterococci, enabling quick pathogen identification and antibiotic susceptibility testing.
+Utilizing its patented SDSAN technology, Module Innovations delivers UTI identification results in just 15 minutes and provides antibiotic susceptibility information within 2 hours.
+This innovative approach aims to streamline the diagnostic process, supporting informed decision-making for both clinicians and patients.

 Peptilogics